lllyasviel/style2paints/README.md

 # News

-1. See some recent Announcements here (https://lllyasviel.github.io/Style2PaintsResearch/0109).
+0. See some recent Announcements here (https://lllyasviel.github.io/Style2PaintsResearch/0615).

+1. And some previous announcements here (https://lllyasviel.github.io/Style2PaintsResearch/0109).

 2. Style2Paints will be renamed into "SEPA" before 2022.
 The name "**SEPA**" is a short version of "**S**tyl**E**2**PA**ints".
 3. We are actively developing SEPA (or called style2paints V5).